arive298/GetAllTasks-Kernel-Device-Driver/README.md

 make
 ```

-## Installing requirements for building driver on raspberri py
+## Installing requirements for building driver on Raspberry Pi
 For all the command you have to be the root account.
 First, you need to get the latest update.
 ```